Activists: Belarus Olympian plans to seek asylum in Poland

 Amid Monday's drama, Tsimanouskaya missed the Olympic 200-meter heats that she was due to participate in.
 She already competed for Belarus on the first day of track events Friday at the National Stadium in Tokyo.
 She placed fourth in her first-round heat in the 100 meters, timing 11.47 seconds, and did not advance.

-Associated Press journalists Daria Litvinova and Daniel Kozin contributed to this report from Moscow.
+Associated Press journalists Daria Litvinova and Daniel Kozin in Moscow and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports